 Herbs Turning Yellow due to Root Rot and Fungal Disease

 - Symptoms.
-Leaves and possibly stems are turning or brown with drooping appearance.
+Leaves and possibly stems are turning yellow and brown with a drooping appearance.

 - Causes.
 Watering too often, slow draining soils or pots without drainage holes in the base.

-The most common reason for herbs turning yellow is because of too much moisture around the roots which promotes the conditions for root rot and fungal diseases.
-Root rot is causes by overwatering, slow draining soils and pots without drainage holes in the base and causes the leaves to turn yellow and droop.
+The most common reason herbs turn yellow is too much moisture around the roots, which promotes root rot and fungal diseases.
+Root rot is caused by overwatering, slow-draining soils and pots without drainage holes in the base, and it causes the leaves to turn yellow and droop.

-All herbs require well draining, porous soil with a light, friable structure that allows water to infiltrate effectively.
+All of our herbs require well-draining, porous soil with a light, friable structure that allows water to infiltrate effectively.

-If the soil becomes saturated then herb’s roots can develop root rot and they can no longer respire which prevents them from up taking the nutrients and moisture they need causing the leaves to turn yellow as a sign of stress.
+If the soil becomes saturated, then herb roots can develop root rot, and they can no longer respire, which prevents them from drawing up the nutrients and moisture they need.
+If nutrients and moisture cannot reach the leaves, they turn yellow as a sign of stress.

-For Mediterranean herbs it is important to amend the soil with sand or grit to emulate the sandy Mediterranean soil conditions and ideally plant them in pots (with drainage holes in the base) for more favorable drainage and water them less often.
+For Mediterranean herbs, we need to amend the soil with sand or grit to emulate the sandy Mediterranean soil conditions and, ideally plant them in pots (with drainage holes in the base) for more favorable drainage and water them less often.

 (Read my article, how often to water herbs).

-Avoid planting herbs in clay soils or boggy areas as they retain too much moisture and your herbs are likely to turn yellow and die back.
+The key is to avoid planting herbs in clay soils or boggy areas as they retain too much moisture, and your herbs are likely to turn yellow and die back.

-How to Save Yellow Herbs with Root Rot
+How I Save Yellow Herbs with Root Rot

 - Scale back the watering.
-Mediterranean herbs typically require watering once every 2 weeks when in pots and do not require any water at all once established in garden boarders.
-If you are watering more frequently then this, you are overwatering your Mediterranean herbs and this is the most likely cause of your leaves turning yellow.
+Mediterranean herbs typically require watering once every 2 weeks when in pots and do not require any water at all once established in garden borders.
+If you are watering more frequently than this, you are overwatering your Mediterranean herbs, and this is the most likely cause of your leaves turning yellow.

-- Annual leafy herbs such as basil, cilantro, dill, mint, chives and parsley require consistently moist soil so should be watered more often then Mediterranean herbs but the soil should be evenly moist rather then saturated or boggy.
+- Annual leafy herbs such as basil, cilantro, dill, mint, chives, and parsley require consistently moist soil, so they should be watered more often than Mediterranean herbs.
+However, the soil should be evenly moist rather than saturated or boggy.
+I recommend using your finger to detect the soil’s moisture.
+It should feel moist to a finger’s depth but not boggy and smelly.

 - Improve the soil drainage.
-Mediterranean herbs should be planted in soil that is approximately 70% compost to 30% sand or grit to replicate the well draining gritty soil conditions of their native Mediterranean environment.
-Creating the right soil mix for Mediterranean herbs is critical to avoid root rot and yellow leaves so watch my video on how to create the optimal potting mix for lavender: (please note that the same soil mix applies for all Mediterranean herbs).
+I have tested growing Mediterranean herbs with many different soil amendments and different levels of composition.
+What I found that works best is soil that is approximately 70% compost to 30% sand or grit, as this helps us effectively recreate the well-draining, gritty soil conditions of their native Mediterranean environment.
+Creating the right soil mix for Mediterranean herbs is critical to avoid root rot and yellow leaves, so watch my video on how to create the optimal potting mix for lavender. (please note that the same soil mix applies to all Mediterranean herbs).

 - Transplant your herb into a different pot with drainage holes in the base.
-Herbs should always be planted in pots and containers with drainage holes to allow excess water to escape after watering to prevent the soil becoming saturated.
-Be careful of saucers and trays underneath your potted herbs as these can keep the soil at the bottom of the pot damp and prevent water draining away from the roots effectively.
+As we discussed, our herbs should always be planted in pots and containers with drainage holes to allow excess water to escape after watering and prevent the soil from becoming saturated.
+Be careful of saucers and trays underneath your potted herbs, as these can keep the soil at the bottom of the pot damp and prevent water from draining away from the roots effectively.

-- When you are transplanting your herbs inspect the roots.
-Trim of any roots that are dark, feel mushy, rotten or have a bad smell.
+- When you are transplanting your herbs, inspect the roots.
+Trim off any dark roots that feel mushy, rotten, or have a bad smell.
 Roots should be lighter in color (they can look brown and woody on some herbs) and feel firm without any significant smell.
-Trim any diseased looking roots back to healthy growth with a sterile pair of pruners.
-Wipe the blades of the pruners with a cloth soaked in disinfectant to prevent spreading any fungal pathogens to otherwise healthy roots.
+Trim any diseased-looking roots back to healthy growth with a sterile pair of pruners.
+Wipe the blades of the pruners with a cloth soaked in disinfectant (I use hand gel) to prevent spreading any fungal pathogens to otherwise healthy roots.

 - Replace the soil.
 Discard the old potting soil as it can host the fungal pathogens that are responsible for root rot so it could potentially reinfect the plant.
 Replant leafy annual herbs (such as basil and cilantro) in good compost and Mediterranean herbs in compost amended with sand or grit.

 - Cut back any yellow leaves.
-Any yellow leaves are not likely to recover if overwatering is the cause so cut them back to the base of the plant with sterile pruners.
+Any yellow leaves are not likely to recover if overwatering is the cause, so I always cut them back to the base of the plant with sterile pruners.

-If most of the herbs leaves are yellow or the roots are mostly rotten then the herbs is likely to die so discard it and replant new herbs in different pots.
+If most of the leaves of the herb are yellow or the roots are mostly rotten then the herb is likely to die so discard it and replant new herbs in different pots.

-Preventing root rot is always better then trying to solve it so the best option may be to replace the herbs and adhere to the best practices of watering (once every 2 weeks for Mediterranean herbs), planting herbs in the appropriate soil (amended with sand or grit for Mediterranean herbs) and planting your herbs in pots with drainage holes to prevent root rot and yellow leaves.
+Preventing root rot is always better than trying to solve it, so the best option may be to replace the herbs and adhere to the best practices of watering (once every 2 weeks for Mediterranean herbs), planting herbs in the appropriate soil (amended with sand or grit for Mediterranean herbs) and planting your herbs in pots with drainage holes to prevent root rot and yellow leaves.

-(Read my articles on the best pots for herbs, the best soil for herbs and and how to revive dying herbs for more information on preventing root rot).
+(Read my articles on the best pots for herbs, the best soil for herbs, and how to revive dying herbs for more information on preventing root rot).

 Underwatering Causes Herbs to Turn Yellow

 - Symptoms.
-The symptoms of drought stressed herbs are similar to overwatered herbs (somewhat confusingly) with yellow leaves and a wilted appearance.
+The symptoms of drought-stressed herbs are similar to those of overwatered herbs (somewhat confusingly), with yellow leaves and a wilted appearance.

 - Causes.
 Underwatering, small pots, soil that drains too quickly.